-- 63. During the previous year ended March 31, 2022, certain assets amounting to ₹ 1,284.40 million were sold to alternative assets funds by the fellowsubsidiary NBFCs.
-Edelwelss Rural & Corporate Services Limited ('ERCSL') a subsidiary, has, vide a put agreement dated July 31, 2021, has guaranteed / undertaken to purchase these financial assets amounting to ₹ 1,284.40 million on occurrence of certain trigger event as per the agreement.
-Further, as the risks and rewards continues in the Group, these are accounted as financial assets in the consolidated financial statements and the consequent expected credit loss is recorded in the consolidated financial statements. - 64.
-The Income Tax Authorities (" the Department") had conducted a search under section 132 of the Income Tax Act, 1961 on the premises of the Company during March 2023.
+- 63. During the previous year ended March 31, 2022, certain assets amounting to ₹ 1,284.40 million were sold to afternative assets funds by the fellow subsidiary NBFCs.
+Edelwelss Rural & Corporate Services Limited ("ERCSL") a subsidiary, has, vide a put agreement dated July 31, 2021, has guaranteed / undertaken to purchase these financial assets amounting to ₹ 1,284.40 million on occurrence of certain trigger event as per the agreement.
+Further, as the risks and rewards continues in the Group, these are accounted as financial assets in the consolidated financial statements and the consequent expected credit loss is recorded in the consolidated - 64.
+The Income Tax Authorities (" the Department" ) had conducted a search under section 132 of the Income Tax Act, 1961 on the premises of the Company during March 2023.
 The Company had provided the requisite details which were sought by the income tax authorities during the course of the search.
-Subsequently, the Company has received summons under section 131 (1A) of the Income Tax Act, 1961 seeking certain data/information, which the Company is in the process of responding.
+Subsequently, the Company has received summons under section 131 (1A) of the income Tax Act, 1961 seeking certain data/information, which the Company is in the process of responding.
 The Company confirms that neither the Department has raised any tax demand nor the Company has admitted any tax liability.
 Further, no proceeding or assessment orders have been issued post the search conducted by the Department.
-While uncertainty exists regarding the outcome of the proceedings by the Department, the Company is extending its full cooperation with the concerned income tax authorities and based on current internal assessment management is of the view that this will not have any Impact on the Company's financial statements for the year ended (March 31, 2023. - 65.
-During the year ended March 31, 2023, Nido Home Finance Limited (formerly known as Edelweiss Housing Finance Limited), one subsidiary of the Company, had sold certain financial assets amounting to 7 129.8 millions (net of provisions and losses), to asset reconstructions company trust (ARC Trust') and acquired security receipts (RD) amounting to 710.3 millions from these ARC Trusts.
-Ind AS 100 "Financial Instruments', prescribed under section 133 of the Companies Arct, 2013, requires substantially all risks and rewards to be transferred for the purpose of de-recognition of such financial assets from the Company's financial result.
-Edelweiss Financial Services Limited (EFSL), the ultimate holding company had undertaken substantially all risks and rewards in respect of such financial assets.
-As a result, these financial assets red de-recognition and respect of such financial assets.
-As a result, these financial assets are de-recognited in the Company's financial result. - 66.
-Nido had initiated sale of certain credit impaired financial assets before March 31, 2023 and for which definitive contracts were executed post the balance sheet date.
-These financial assets sold after March 31, 2023, amounted to 7205.7 millions (net of provisions and losses) to asset reconstruction company trust (ARC Trust).
-As per Ind AS 109, Financial instruments, prescribed under section 133 of the Companies Act, 2013 significant judgement is involved in classification of assets.
-Accordingly, on account of subsequent sale to and recovery from ARC Trust of such credit impaired assets, management has recorded such financial assets are recoverable and not as credit impaired indicates.
-EFSL, the ultimate holding Company has, undertaken substantially all risks and rewards in respect of these financial assets aggregating to 7 174.8 millions.
-As at March 31, 2023, there are no impact on the financial statements of the Nido other than expected credit loss recorded in the statement of Profit and Loss for
+While uncertainty exists regarding the outcome of the proceedings by the Department, the Company is extending its full cooperation with the concerned income tax authorities and based on current internal assessment management is of the view that this will not have any impact on the Company's financial statements for the year ended March 31, 2023. - 65.
+During the year ended March 31, 2023, Nido Home Finance Limited (formerly known as Edelwelss Housing Finance Limited), one subsidiary of the Company, had sold certain financial assets amounting to ₹ 129.8 millions (net of provisions and losses), to asset reconstructions company trust ("ARC Trust") and acquired security receipts (SR) amounting to ₹110.3 millions from these ARC Trusts.
+Ind AS 109 - 'Financial Instruments', prescribed under section 133 of the Companies Act.
+2013. requires substantially all risks and rewards to be transferred for the purpose of de-recognition of such financial assets from the Company's financial result.
+Edeliveiss Financial Services Limited (EFSL), the ultimate holding company had undertaken substantially all risks and rewards in respect of such financial assets.
+As a result, these financial assets were de-recognized in the Company's financial resul - NIdo had initiated sale of certain credit impaired financial assets before March 31, 2023 and for which definitive contracts were executed post the balance sheet date.
+These financial assets sold after March 31, 2023, amounted to ₹ 205.7 millions (net of provisions and losses) to asset reconstruction company trust (ARCTrust).
+As per Ind AS 109, Financial Instruments, prescribed under section 133 of the Companies Act, 2013 significant judgement is involved in classification of assets.
+Accordingly, on account of subsequent sale to and recovery from ARC Trust of such credit impaired assets, management has recorded such financial assets as recoverable and not as credit impaired financial assets.
+EFSL, the ultimate holding Company has, undertaken substantially all risks and rewards in respect of these financial assets aggregating to ₹ 174.8 millions.
+As at March 31, 2023, there are no impact on the financial statements of the Nido other than expected credit loss recorded in the statement of Profit and Loss for the year ended March 31, 2023 amounting to ₹ 5.3 millions.